Accessibility

 A Text Messaging Service was implemented in November 2011 to remind patients about their forthcoming appointments and subsequently reduce the number of appointments not attended.

-Patients are able to cancel or reschedule their appointments via the Trust’s Website.
-This new facility enables patients to notify the Trust if they are unable to attend an appointment for any reason via on-line.
+Patients are able to cancel or reschedule their appointments via the Trust’s website.
+This facility enables patients to notify the Trust if they are unable to attend an appointment for any reason.

 Improving Access – On-line Appointments Booking Service